zyphlar/pinger/README.md

     cd ~
     git clone https://github.com/zyphlar/pinger.git

-Open the Startup Applications program and click Add.

-    Name: Pinger
-    Command: python ~/pinger/pinger.py
+    python pinger/pinger.py &

-Click Save, and Close.

-Pinger should now start automatically in your system tray when you login next.
-(It just says "xx.x ms").
-You can test it manually by typing `python ~/pinger/pinger.py` in your terminal and pressing Enter.
+Pinger should open in your system tray (It just looks like "XX.X ms").
+To set Pinger to start automatically (in Ubuntu) click it and choose Start Automatically.

 Report bugs or feature requests at https://github.com/zyphlar/pinger/issues